If you have a question about Omega's interference filters that is not answered here, please contact us.

 Omega Optical interference filters are manufactured using state of the art technology for robustness and durability.
 As with all optical filters, care should be given to proper handling and cleaning.

-- Avoid depositing oil from your hands onto filters by using finger cots.
+- Avoid depositing oil from your hands onto filters by using finger cots or gloves.
 Hold filters from the edges only.
-For smaller filters use the tweezers provided to help with handling.
+For smaller filters use plastic tweezers.

-- Blow loose dirt and particles from the surface of the filter using the puffer.
+- Blow loose dirt and particles from the surface of the filter using a puffer or compressed air.
 Do not blow air from your mouth as you may deposit small particles.